Avant-garde composer John Cage said:

 The essay-poem, “John Cage and Composing,”

-inspired Vicky Rogers LeBaron to write the following:
+inspired my niece Vicky Rogers LeBaron to write the following:

 In Adulation of Song